PE Quant Strategies Off to Robust Start

 - July 9, 2025

-Moreover, according to Wei Ming San, should the market maintain high trading volumes in 2025, a resurgence in the quantitative private equity industry's scale seems likely
+Moreover, according to Wei Ming San, should the market maintain high trading volumes in 2025, a resurgence in the quantitative private equity industry's scale seems likely.
+However, notable disparities are anticipated; teams could find their performance gaps widening even further.
+Certain groups may stand out in an increasingly competitive market environment due to their precise strategies and adept risk management, while others might face heightened challenges.

 Leave A Comment